 Accommodation in Wroclaw

-We stayed with our friends, but budget hotels run about 300 zloty per night (85 USD) and there are a lot of options through Airbnb for 40 USD per night ($30 Airbnb discount here).
+We stayed with our friends, but budget hotels run about 300 zlotych per night (85 USD) and there are a lot of options through Airbnb for 40 USD per night.
 I would stay as close to the city center as possible to maximize your time here.

 I hope this guide either encourages you to visit Wroclaw or makes your visit simpler!
 It is truly one of my favorite cities in Europe and cannot wait until I am able to return.